 When I finished at Windsor, I hopped back onto the Natchez Trace for the 30-mile ride to Emerald Mound.
 Because of my experiences at the mound sites I’d previously visited, I had elevated expectations for this mound.

 Emerald Mound in Natchez is the second largest mound in the United States.
-(I’d rather foolishly passed up the opportunity to visit the largest mound in North America – Cahokia Mounds – which is in Illinois a mere 10 miles east of St. Louis.)
+(I’d rather foolishly passed up the opportunity to visit the largest mound in North America – Cahokia Mounds – which is in Illinois a mere 10 miles east of Saint Louis.)
 At 35 feet high, it’s not as tall as the central mound at Winterville.
 However, two smaller mounds sit atop the main mount making its summit over 60 feet high and, with a base that measures 770 feet by 435 feet, it’s a most impressive site that covers nearly eight acres.

 The ancestors of the Natchez tribe constructed the mound sometime in the mid to late thirteenth century and used the site as a ceremonial center until the early seventeenth century.
 Unfortunately, my visit came on mowing day and the constant drone of the groundskeeper’s John Deere riding mower severely limited my ability to make any connection with the antiquity of the place.
 My visit ended up being much shorter than I’d planned or expected.